A Complete Maui Travel Guide

-A lush valley located in West Maui that is now a national landmark.
+A lush valley located in West Maui is now a national landmark.
 There are multiple hiking trails and dramatic sceneries at Iao Valley.
-The main attraction being the Iao Needle, a 1200 feet phallic-shaped stone that is known in Hawaiian culture as the stone of the god of the ocean, Kanaloa.
+The main attraction is the Iao Needle, a 1200 feet phallic-shaped stone that is known in Hawaiian culture as the stone of the god of the ocean, Kanaloa.
 It costs a small fee to park and you could spend anywhere from 20 minutes to a few hours here depending on if you’re hiking or not.
 It’s definitely a must-see when visiting Maui, Hawaii!

 Snorkel at Molokini Crater

 Deemed the best snorkeling site in all of Hawaii (and even North America) is the Molokini Crater.
 A submerged crater from a volcanic eruption over 230,000 years ago.
 It doesn’t look like much from above but beneath the surface are droves of tropical fish, over 250 species to be exact!